 Ensle Syphus lived in Knysna until she was 15 years old.
 She believed that her love for history arose from spending her early years in an historical spot, Edinburgh near Brackenhill, about 6kms east of Knysna.
 It’s in the vicinity of the road now known as the Prince Albert Pass and it was there Queen Victoria’s son, Prince Albert, Duke of Edinburgh, while on a visit in 1867, engaged in an elephant hunt resulting in several animals being shot but escaping wounded into the forest (to maybe die later of their injuries) and two elephants being killed in a hail of bullets.

 Fifty years later in 1917, a trade school where students were taught woodwork was started in the vicinity and Enslé’s father, Hendrik Veen was appointed as the second Principal.
+He knew the Kleyts, Jonkers, Fechters and Kloppers - all the Knysna craftsmen who worked with the indigneous forest wood.

 The Old Passes Road (now called the Seven Passes Road) was the route that Ensle’s family took in those days, when they went south for the summer holidays travelling in their 6-cylinder Buick motorcar along the bumpy gravel road to George.